Blob Storage

 1. Dimension Extraction

-Extract image dimensions to determine which variants to generate:
+Extract image dimensions and determine which variants to generate based on the preset:

 img = load_image_from_memory(data)